China–Japan relations: 2025–2026 diplomatic crisis

+On April 27, 2026, at a U.N.
+Security Council meeting, China responded to statements from Japan and the European Union about the South China Sea, rejecting their concerns and criticizing Japan's military activities in the Taiwan Strait.
+China described the region as generally stable and defended its territorial claims, highlighting its focus on maintaining control over contested maritime areas while pushing back on international scrutiny.

+On 31 May 2026, at the Shangri-La Dialogue, Japanese Defence Minister Shinjiro Koizumi dismissed claims that Japan is pursuing "new militarism" and noted concerns over China's rapid military expansion and limited transparency.
+He emphasized Japan's pacifist stance and commitment to dialogue, while Chinese officials raised issues regarding Japan's wartime history and defence posture amid tensions over Taiwan, showing the ongoing strategic competition in the Asia-Pacific.

+On 22 June 2026, China said the aircraft carrier Liaoning had returned to Qingdao after a 40-day deployment in the South China Sea and Western Pacific, including the Philippine Sea.
+The strike group conducted flight operations, refuelling drills, and joint exercises with amphibious forces, which Beijing said were part of regular training to improve its long-range operations.
+Japan's Maritime Self-Defense Force monitored the group as it moved near Japanese waters.

+On 29 June 2026, China placed 20 Japanese organizations on its export control list, preventing Chinese companies from supplying them with dual-use goods without government approval.
+Another 20 Japanese entities were added to a watchlist, requiring extra review before exports could be approved.
+The restrictions were introduced as relations between China and Japan remained strained over defence and security issues.

 Economic relations

 In 2005, China became Japan's biggest trading partner.
 China is the largest recipient of Japanese exports.
-In 2024, total trade between the two countries reached US$292.6 billion; China is Japan's largest trading partner, while Japan is China's third largest trading partner.
+In 2025, total trade between the two countries reached US$322.2 billion; China is Japan's largest trading partner, while Japan is China's third largest trading partner.
 Japan's economy is heavily reliant on China, especially on imports of consumer and industrial products.
 As of 2024, China (including Hong Kong) accounted for 22.2% of the total exports values of Japan and 22.3% of imports of Japan.

-Development assistance
+Development

 Following the outbreak of the 1973 Yom Kippur War, oil prices rose dramatically globally.
 Among the industrialized countries, Japan was hit hardest by the resulting oil crisis because its petroleum needs were filled completely by imports.
 It bought large amounts of Chinese oil.
 China had also obtained commodity-backed loans from Japan to build the Daqing oil field, and repaid the loans with oil.

+During the late 1970s, Japan was among the economic powers of East Asia from whom China sought to learn, particularly regarding how to re-structure China's state-owned enterprises.
+Semi-autonomous Japanese enterprise groups like Nippon Steel and Panasonic were of special interest to Chinese policymakers and a series of official exchanges provided opportunities for Chinese policymakers to learn about Japan's experience with such enterprise groups.